Last updated on July 19th, 2021

 How to invest in the S&P 500 in Singapore

-- Choose a brokerage or robo-advisor that allows you to invest in the S&P 500
+- Select a platform (either a brokerage or robo-advisor) that allows you to invest in the ETF or mutual fund of your choice

 When you want to buy into the S&P 500, you are unable to buy the index itself!